 What once began as a Roman settlement is now - after London - the second most important city in the UK.
 Rich in history and with an unmistakable mix of Victorian splendor, typical brick housing estates and modern high-rise buildings made of glass and concrete.
-This is complemented by three universities, a lively music scene and laid-back residents, the Mancunians, who make Manchester unique.
+This is complemented by five universities, a lively music scene and laid-back residents, the Mancunians, who make Manchester unique.

 The boom that Manchester experienced from 1700 to the middle of the 19th century is also almost unique - a small town became one of the centers of the Industrial Revolution.
 Around 1850, 300,000 people lived and worked here.
 The textile industry flourished - unfortunately also on the backs of African slaves on American cotton plantations - and brought the city unprecedented wealth in those years.